DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - NIST 800-115 (🎤Planning, 🎤Discovery, 🎤Attack, 🎤Reporting)
         - FedRAMP Penetration Test Guidance
         - PCI DSS Information Supplemental on Penetration Testing Note📝 PCI DSS requires a rescan of  application at least annually and after any change in the application.
+        - 📝Infection Monkey is an open-source Breach Attack Simulation (BAS) program, which can be found on Github or the Akamai website.

 - 6.2.10 🔴Compliance checks
     - Orgs should create and maintain compliance plans documenting each of their regulatory obligations and map those to the specific security controls designed to satisfy each objective